-Easy Lamb Curry
+Easy Lamb Coconut Milk Curry (Recipe)

 This simple lamb or goat curry (you could use a shoulder of either here, as well as shanks and stew meat) is essentially the exact same recipe I used to run at the restaurant, just in a smaller size.
 It’s built for eaters of all types, and is very mild as far as heat goes.
 If you like your curry spicy, you can adjust the heat to your taste.

-Types of lamb or goat to use
+Cuts of lamb or goat to use for curry

-The part that everyone loves the most though, is the garnishes and finishing the dish at the table.
+The part that everyone loves the most though, is the garnishes and finishing the lamb curry at the table.
 Curried lamb and warm rice are only the beginning of what becomes a sort of choose-your-own-adventure meal.
 Typically I serve it with at least 4 or 5 garnishes, usually revolving around the following:

 - Thick yogurt is a perfect way to cut the heat and add a creaminess to the curry.